-If your drying pottery glaze is doing what you see on the left, a spider web crack pattern, do not smooth it with your finger and hope for the best.
-It is going to insight-live.com/trouble/1">crawl during firing.
-Wash it off, dry the ware and change your glaze or process.
-The first thing to check is water content.
-If the glaze has worked fine in the past then it is likely going on too thick because the specific gravity is too high - just repeat cycles of adding a little water and dip testing.
+If your pottery glaze is doing on drying then it will insight-live.com/trouble/1">crawl during firing.
+Wash it off, dry the ware.
+Then check the water content.
+If the glaze has worked fine in the past then it is likely going on too thick because the specific gravity is too high - just repeat cycles of adding a little water and dip testing (make it thixotropic if needed).
 But that was not the issue here.
-Glazes need clay to suspend and harden them, but if there is too much it can mean trouble.
+Glazes need clay to suspend and harden them, but too much clay means trouble.
 This was Ravenscrag Slip, a clay, being used pure as a cone 10R glaze.
 The glaze appeared to go in perfectly and it dried to the touch in ~20 seconds.
 But shrinkage continues after that, revealing after a couple of minutes.
 Fixing the issue was a matter of adding some roasted Ravencrag Slip to the bucket.
 That reduced the shrinkage and therefore the cracking.
 Any glaze containing excessive kaolin can be fixed the same way (trade some of the raw kaolin for calcined kaolin).
-Some glazes that contain plenty of clay also have bentonite - a simple fix for these is to simply remove it.
+Some glazes that contain plenty of clay also have bentonite - a simple fix for these is to simply remove the bentonite.

 Pages that reference this post in the Digitalfire Reference Library: